If searching your Mac returns unexpected results

 To search for an exact phrase, enclose it in quotation marks.
 For example, enter “trip to Paris” to find items that contain that exact phrase.
 If you don’t use quotation marks, the search results include items that contain those words in any order.

 If you began your search in Spotlight, the search results can include email, Calendar events, Spotlight Suggestions, information from other apps, and more.
 If you began your search in a Finder window, the search results include only files and folders on the internal disk.

 You may have removed items from Spotlight search results.
 On your Mac, choose Apple menu > System Preferences, click Spotlight, then click Search Results.

 You may have excluded certain folders or disks from searches.
 On your Mac, choose Apple menu > System Preferences, click Spotlight, then click Privacy.

 You may have turned off Location Services for Spotlight Suggestions.
-See Spotlight Suggestions.
+See Turn off Spotlight Suggestions.